bem/bem-components/README.md

 Work with library can be organized into two steps:

 1. To find the right block on the library website: [bem.info](https://en.bem.info).
 For example, [select](https://en.bem.info/libs/bem-components/v3.0.0/desktop/select/#mandatory-single-choice-list-mode-modifier-with-radio-value-1).
-2. To the necessary HTML.
+2. To get the necessary HTML.

 The first step is always the same.
 The second is performed in three different ways which can be randomly combined: